KTibow/pi-DriveUp/README.md

 ```bash
 (sudo crontab -l ; echo "0 3 * * * cd /root; python3 /root/backup.py") | sudo crontab -
 ```
+**Warning:** When you run that, it'll initially say `no crontab for root` if you haven't edited the root crontab yet.
+Don't worry, it's there.
+Run it twice, and you'll have two backups, which could lead to problems.
+List your current root crontab with `sudo crontab -l`.

 &nbsp;&nbsp;&nbsp;&nbsp;I hope this helped you back up your Pi.
 Feel free to look around my code and do anything you want with it (at least under the license 😋).
 Happy backuping!